t1chita/EPAM/README.md

 The **iOS Trainee Program** is designed to build strong foundations in iOS app development using Swift and SwiftUI/UIKit.
 Throughout the course, trainees gain experience with modern iOS development tools, design patterns, and Apple best practices.

+## 📂 Repository Structure

+- `README.md` — Overview and documentation of the repository.
+- `GIT Basics/` — Contains Git learning resources and key notes.
+  - `Git Basics.pages` — Summary of Git commands, concepts, and workflows learned during the course.

+---